vitkyrka/nordict/README.md

 free-of-cost apps, but Nordict has unique features which may be helpful for non-native speakers.

-Nordict also has some support for Wiktionnaire, the French Wiktionary.
+Nordict also has some support for Wiktionnaire (the French Wiktionary) and Dico en ligne Le Robert.

 It builds upon ideas previously implemented in [Bildkortsappen](https://github.com/vitkyrka/bildkortsappen) and